 Agia Roumeli is a small secluded village, located 56km south of Chania city, on a wide bay shaped at the exit of the Samaria Gorge.
 Thousands of visitors, descending the gorge, reach this place every day.

-Agia Roumeli is a calm place in the wild and mountainous landscape of Sfakia.
-The only way to reach the village is either through the gorge or by the ferry from Chora Sfakia Loutro, Paleochora and Sougia.
-The more adventurous (and lucky) visitors could walk the path from Sfakia to St. Roumeli (7 hours).
+Agia Roumeli is a calm place in the wild and mountainous landscape of Sfakia province.
+The only way to reach the village is either through the gorge or by getting the ferry from Chora Sfakia, Loutro, Paleochora and Sougia.
+The more adventurous (and lucky) visitors could walk the path from Chora Sfakia to St. Roumeli (7 hours).
 The picturesque village of Agia Roumeli provides all basic amenities, such as taverns with traditional food, rooms for accommodation, cafes, mini market, internet access and telephone.

 The beaches of Agia Roumeli

 The beaches of Agia Roumeli wider area are magnificent, spanning a length of 3km or more.
 The closer you are in the village, the more crowded and organized it is.
 The beach in front of the taverns, west of the harbor, called Gialos, is the most organized and provides a lot of amenities (restaurants, showers, umbrellas, pedal boats, etc.).
 This pebbly beach is the most crowded beach of all in the area.

 On the east side of the bay, beyond the river of Samaria gorge, there beautiful rocky formations and cavities at position Zeromouri, which have beautiful pebbly beaches in front of them.
 These beaches are usually deserted.
 Even further, the beach becomes rocky and suitable for nudism and snorkelling.